tolauwae/ars-factum/alchemy/poison.md

 ## Effectiveness

-When a creature which is already udner the effect of a poison, suffers an additional dose of ssame poison , its effect are not compounded.
+When a creature which is already under the effect of a poison, suffers an additional dose of same poison , its effect are not compounded.
 Instead, the duration of the effect is refreshed.
 The only exception is instant non-recurring damage, which is reapplied.